British artists' suppliers, 1650-1950 - S

 The younger son, Stephen Staight, married Louisa Collins in 1845 at St Pancras old church.
 In census records, in 1841 he can be found in Finsbury with his father Daniel, in 1851 the return form appears to be damaged, in 1861 at 64 Myddleton Square, Clerkenwell, as an ivory cutter, age 34, with his wife, four daughters and two sons, and in 1881 at Lee in Kent as an ivory merchant with his wife, two daughters and son Stephen Neville, also an ivory merchant, age 31.
 His wife Sarah died in 1889 and his son Stephen Neville was not recorded in the ivory business in the 1901 census.
 In 1895 Stephen Staight married Josephine Rosselli in the Kensington district and in the 1901 census they were staying on the Isle of Wight, he described as a retired ivory merchant.
 At his death in 1903, age 77, he was described as of 46 Queens Road, Richmond, with probate granted to his widow Josephine and to his former partner Richard Charles Holland (see above), with effects worth just £7.

-Ivory supplies to artists: ‘Staight’ supplied John Linnell with ivory tablets for miniatures, 1823-30, according to Linnell’s account book (Fitzwilliam Museum, MS 21-2000).
+Ivory supplies to artists: For most of the 19th century members of the Staight family were producing ivory blanks for miniatures.
+‘Staight’ supplied John Linnell with ivory tablets for miniatures, 1823-30, according to Linnell’s account book (Fitzwilliam Museum, MS 21-2000).
 Linnell’s first payment, ‘to Mr Straight for Ivories, prepd.’, was for £3.4s.
 A payment in 1825 appears to be to ‘G. Straight’, presumably George Staight.
+Samuel Palmer noted J. Staight in East Harding St as a ‘Place for getting ivory’, although no works by Palmer on ivory are known (see Martin Butlin, ed., Samuel Palmer: The Sketchbook of 1824, 2005, p.198).

-Daniel Staight supplied ivory to the ivory sculptor in miniature, Benjamin Cheverton, in the 1840s and worked in cooperation with him on a machine for cutting ivory for veneering, which won a medal at the Great Exhibition in 1851 (information from Anthony Burton, September 2011, see the forthcoming book, J.C.
-Cheverton Shrewsbury and Anthony Burton, Cheverton (1794-1876): Artist in Ivory, to which Burton has kindly allowed me access to relevant excerpts).
+Daniel Staight supplied ivory to the ivory sculptor in miniature, Benjamin Cheverton, in the 1840s and worked in cooperation with him on a machine for cutting ivory for veneering, which won a medal at the Great Exhibition in 1851 (information from Anthony Burton, September 2011, see J.C.
+Cheverton Shrewsbury and Anthony Burton, Benjamin Cheverton (1794-1876) in the Thomson Collection: Artist in Ivory, unpublished).

 Stark Brothers, Dublin, see James D. Spence